imnomee/MARKETPLACE_API01/README.md

 npm install
 ```

-## Create and add following in the .env file
+## Create and add following in the .env file with your own details

 1. Add MongoDB connection string as MONGO_URI
 2. Add jwt secret as JWT_SECRET